OpenLightingProject/ja-rule/tests/doxygen/message-format.md

 @param Payload The payload data associated with the command.
 See each command type below for the specific format of the payload data.
 @param EOM The end of message identifier: @ref END_OF_MESSAGE_ID
-@param Padding Extra padding, the Host should set this to 0.
-Padding should not cause the total message to exceed @ref USB_READ_BUFFER_SIZE.
+@param Padding Extra padding.
+If present this should be filled with 0s.
+Padding can be added until the total message does not exceed
+@ref USB_READ_BUFFER_SIZE.

 ## Response {#message-format-reply}